mapbox/carto/docs/3.0.0.md

 ### Values

-Below is a list of values and an explanation of any expression that can be applied to properties in CartCSS.
+Below is a list of values and an explanation of any expression that can be applied to properties in CartoCSS.

 ### Color